agnercarvalho/myplayer/README.md

 # myplayer
- A simple multimedia player lib
+ A simple multimedia player lib built with Vanilla JS and CSS